raganwald-deprecated/homoiconic/2012/01/captain-obvious-on-javascript.md

 });
 ```

 ...Is just a funny way of writing a for loop.
+It's not!

-It isn't a way of saying "Do this thing with every member of `array`." `jQuery.each` is a method that takes a function as an argument, so this code is a way of saying "Apply every member of `array` to this function".
-You can pass it a function literal (as above), a variable name that resolves to a function, even an expression like `myObject.methodName` that looks like a method but is really a function defined in an object's prototype.
-Naturally, once you know that you can refactor things to take advantage of it.
+`forEach` isn't a way of saying "Do this thing with every member of `array`."
+No, `forEach` is an array method that takes a function as an argument, so this code is a way of saying "Apply every member of `array` to this function".
+You can pass `forEach` a function literal (as above), a variable name that resolves to a function, even an expression like `myObject.methodName` that looks like a method but is really a function defined in an object's prototype.

+Once you have internalized the fact that *any* function will do, you can refactor code to clear out the cruft.
 This example uses [Underscore][u] in the browser:

 [u]: http://documentcloud.github.com/underscore/